rodneymhungu/purview-protect-azure-fabric/purview-protect-azure-fabric/README.md

 ## 🧭 Overview

-This repo demonstrates how to protect and govern data across Azure and Microsoft Fabric using **Microsoft Purview Information Protection**.
-It includes tested examples, scripts, and documentation based on real-world implementation.
+This repo demonstrates how to protect and govern data across Azure and Microsoft Fabric using **Microsoft Purview**.
+It includes tested examples, scripts, and documentation based on demployment live test environments.

 With this repo, you’ll learn how to: